erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 These are used when the Level Mod setting is set to Per-Level.
 GenSec-ZEAL and ZEAL Level Mods require an additional matchmaking lock to function online, and thus have no associated levels and will not be picked when Level Mod is set to Random.
-For alternate factions like Murkywater, this will use their version of equivalent American units.
+For alternate factions like Murkywater, this will use their version of equivalent American units - they may not be visually different without other mods, though.

 <table>
     <tr>